thenaturalwill/pfsense-analytics/README.md

 Depending on your Hardware after a few minutes you should be able to connect to your Graylog Instance on http://localhost:9000.
 Let's see if we can login with username "admin", password "admin".

-# Indices
+# 2. Initial Index creation

-We now have to create the Indices in Elasticsearch for the Pfsense logs in System / Indexes
+We now have to create the Indices in Elasticsearch for the pfSense logs in System / Indices

 ![Indices](https://www.sysadminsdecuba.com/wp-content/uploads/2018/04/Indice-Pfsense-606x1024.png)